AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 $$ Memory Location = i_0 + i\cdot sizeof(typename)$$
 Meaning you start at the memory address of the first element.
 Then move the index times the size of the type forward in bytes to find the element at index.

 This is why all arrays are pointers.
-There is no type calle
+There is no type called an array.
+All we are doing is specifying that we want a pointer to the starting position in memory, and then with the `[]` operators we move forward in memory from that pointer.

 #### Create an array
 ```cpp